ivre/ivre/doc/DOCKER.md

 ## Build the images ##

 You can also build the images from the provided `Dockerfile`s.
-For that, you first need to create a *built distribution*.
-From IVRE's source tree, run:

-    $ python setup.py bdist

-Then move the archive produced from the `dist/` directory to `docker/base/ivre-latest.linux-x86_64.tar.gz`.

-Then run from the `docker/` directory:
+For that, from the `docker/` directory, run:

     $ docker pull ubuntu:latest
     $ for img in agent base client db web ; do